When Is Medicare Free, and How Much Do Most People Pay?

-If you have a Part D, Medicare Advantage or Medicare Supplement plan, you'll have an extra monthly cost on top of paying for Part B. Although nearly everyone will get free Medicare Part A, the total cost for all your Medicare will typically be between $175 and $371 per month in 2024.
-Some costs can be lowered or eliminated if you have a low income.
+If you have a Part D, Medicare Advantage or Medicare Supplement plan, you'll have an extra monthly cost on top of paying for Part B. The total cost for all your Medicare will typically be between $185 and $409 per month depending on the coverage you choose.

-There are other types of Medicare coverage that can be added to Parts A and B. For example, you can add Part D to cover prescription drugs or a Medicare Supplement policy to get extra coverage for medical bills.
-That's why your total Medicare costs will depend on the combination of Medicare plans you choose and the cost for each type of coverage.
+You can add other types of Medicare coverage to Parts A and B. For example, you can add Part D to cover prescription drugs or a Medicare Supplement policy to get extra coverage for medical bills.
+That's why your total Medicare costs depend on the extra coverage you buy.

 The cheapest option is usually to pay for Medicare Part B and enroll in a $0 Medicare Advantage bundle with drug coverage.